yinkakun/innkeeper/README.md

 Incorporate subtle animations for transitions and feedback Ensure the design is responsive for seamless use on desktop and mobile devices Use icons and visual cues to make navigation intuitive

+## Todo

+- [ ] Create a simple homepage for olopo with Astro, add terms and condition
+- [ ] Request production access for Google Auth
+- [ ] Request production access for AWS SES